 3. Biak na Bato National Park

 The Biak na Bato National Park boasts of numerous caves with stunning stalactite and stalagmite rock formations.
-One of these most visited of these caves is the Aguinaldo Cave which served as a hide-out of former president Emilio Aguinaldo during the Filipino-American war.
+One of the most visited of these caves is the Aguinaldo Cave which served as a hide-out of former president Emilio Aguinaldo during the Filipino-American war.

 Aside from the caves, there are several mountain peaks you can assault such as Mt.
 Gola and Mt.
 Manalmon.
-These peaks offer you a breathtaking view of Sierra Madre mountain ranges and the low-lying plains.
+These peaks offer you a breathtaking view of the Sierra Madre mountain ranges and the low-lying plains.

 - Location/Jump-off: San Miguel